FAQs and Key Narratives

 JA's impact data is critical to determining whether our theory of change is effecting the outcomes we desire and whether funder investments are reaching their intended goals.
 Nearly every learning experience JA offers is measured for impact—whether through quantitative data-gathering, qualitative conversations, or both—and packaged into a report for the funder.

-Then, every two years, JA Worldwide releases a global impact study (jaworldwide.org/impact) that merges storytelling, impact data, and design.
+Then, every three years, JA Worldwide releases a global impact study (jaworldwide.org/impact) that merges storytelling, impact data, and design.
 Data in the latest report were sourced from over 40 studies (all hyperlinked to the original studies) of JA learning experiences from January 2007 to December 2022, using robust research methods and AI to measure program impacts.
 We grouped our data into sections on entrepreneurship, work readiness, financial health, academic performance, tech readiness, and thriving communities, with each section interweaving local, national, and regional impact studies with stories of the impact of JA on students' careers, families, and life trajectories.

 Please include testimonials/quotes/stories.